dojo/widgets/src/listbox/README.md

 ## Theming

-The following CSS classes are used to style the `Select` widget and should be provided by custom themes:
+The following CSS classes are used to style the `Listbox` widget and should be provided by custom themes:

 - `focused`: Applied to both the root node if the component is focused or contains focus
 - `option`: Applied to the option nodes